Located on the northwest tip of Vancouver Island lies the small town of Port Hardy, whose industry consists of copper mining, fishing and logging.

 The region is also well-known for local First Nations Kwakwaka'wakw art.
 The studios offer amazing handcrafted masks, totem poles and bowls.
 For carvings of a different sort, search out the unique chainsaw carvings that are displayed throughout the town.

-This sample itinerary will give you an idea of what is possible when you travel in Port Hardy, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Port Hardy, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Port Hardy